 30th August 2018 round 2 closes to applications at 12 noon

 Round 2 funded projects will be delivered between mid October 2018 and June 2019, by which time all activities should be concluded and all grant money spent.

 Applicants should follow the link to the online application form.
 This link will be live on 2nd July.

 It is advisable to use Google Chrome or Mozilla Firefox as your internet browser when completing your online application.
 During testing, Internet Explorer and Microsoft Edge were much slower when downloading and uploading essential documents.

 Further Information & Enquiries

-If you have any queries about the Fund, would like clarification on how to complete the application form, or wish to discuss your project eligibility with one of our staff, please contact VAF on 01383 620780 or email@example.com.
+Please refer to the Frequently Asked Questions here.
+If you have any queries about the Fund, would like clarification on how to complete the application form, or wish to discuss your project proposal with one of our staff, please contact VAF on 01383 620780 or firstname.lastname@example.org.